-You can see the different levels of strength with every change, this one would be very hard to hack
+You can see the different levels of strength with every change, and getting harder to hack with every step

-Lets go a little crazy and add "rsh" so it looks like this: "Si3$tWAm!rsh"
+Let's go a little crazy and add "rsh" so it looks like this

 There are good password manager software products on the market today.
 Using one of these products, you can create truly random, very long, and unique passwords for each site, and because the software will remember them for you, you never have to worry about what your password is.
 Your password manager will store and encrypt the passwords for you, and log you in automatically.
 Remember to only use well known or highly recommended password manager software

 From Google, Create a strong password and a more secure account